61 Top Thanksgiving Table Décor Ideas That Feel Genuine in 2025

 18. Fruit and Candles

-Even as temperatures drop, there are plenty of seasonal items to use with this elegant Thanksgiving table decor.
-Bright red pomegranates next to soft green or golden pears make a tasteful and colorful display.
-Scatter them artistically amongst candles and call it a day.
+Even as the weather cools, there’s no shortage of fresh, seasonal produce to use as Thanksgiving table decor.
+Bright red pomegranates paired with soft green or golden pears create a simple, colorful display.
+Scatter them between a few candles and you’ve got an easy centerpiece that looks as good as it tastes.

-Few things are more classic or elegant than chinoiserie, whether on your china or decorative napkins.
+Blue-and-white chinoiserie patterns bring a touch of classic refinement to the holiday table.
 Even on its own, it makes for elegant Thanksgiving table decor, but you can take it a step further by adding in some glass or polished birds, tortoise flatware and simple white blooms.
+The contrast adds a layer of sophistication to your Thanksgiving table décor without losing warmth.

 21. Eucalyptus Runner